 And I know it hurts.

 Everything hurts.
 Your heart.
 Your mind.
 Your body.

 I know this journey is tough.
 I know the moments of heartache and the disappointments each month.
 I know the waiting that seems to take forever.
 Or the days when you can’t seem to put one foot in front of the other.
-I know the prayers you pray, and the hope you hold with white knuckles.
-I know the painful emotions you feel guilty for having, and the standing ovation you deserve simply for not showing them.
-At least not in public.
+I know the prayers and hope you hold with white knuckles.
+I know the painful emotions you feel guilty for having and the standing ovation you deserve simply for not showing them.
+Or at least not in public.
 I know that someone should take you to dinner.
-Make you breakfast in bed.
+Make your breakfast in bed.
 Or give you a greeting card.
 Because I know you need encouragement to keep walking this deep valley.
-But most of all, I know that you are worthy to stand with the other mother’s this Sunday.
+But most of all, I know you are worthy to stand with the other mothers this Sunday.
 And you, sweet sister, are worthy to receive the beautiful flower with pride.
 Because I believe that whether you have a child in your arms, in heaven, or in waiting, you are a mom.
 And not just any mom, but the “World’s Greatest Mom.”
-Because I once read that the most fertile place in a woman is not in her womb, but in her heart.
+Because I once read that the most fertile place in a woman is not in her womb but in her heart.
 Because it is in her heart that God births our dreams.
-It’s there in her tender heart that He plants her desires and gives her the plans for her future.
-It is where true motherhood begins.
-Where it lives.
-And where it grows.
+In her tender heart, He plants her desires and gives her plans for her future.
+It is where true motherhood begins, where it lives, and where it grows.

 But until then?
-Until your child is no longer just living in your heart, but also in your arms; and until you are waking up for 2am feedings or picking up the toys in the hallway, you are in my heart and in my prayers.
-Because I know that even with the hope you carry and the faith you have, this day…this journey…these painful moments…hurt.
+Until your child is no longer just living in your heart but also in your arms, and until you are waking up for 2 am feedings or picking up the toys in the hallway, you are in my heart and my prayers because I know that even with the hope you carry and the faith you have, this day…this journey…these painful moments…hurt.